Oh you might believe in miracles, you might believe in saints,

 Outward bound, upon a journey without ending,

 Far behind, the green familiar shore is fading into time,

 - from 'Outward Bound'

-Thomas Richard Paxton was born on 31 Oct, 1937 to parents George and Esther in Chicago, the family moving to Bristow, Oklahoma, when Tom was aged around 11.
+Thomas Richard Paxton was born 31 Oct, 1937 in Chicago to parents George and Esther, the family moving to Bristow, Oklahoma when Tom was aged around 11.
 His early passion was sports, but from high school age onwards, his goal was to be an actor.
 His musical ability showed, playing trumpet in the school band; he also started picking up guitar.
-Pursuing his goal he attended the University of Oklahoma, majoring in drama.
+Pursuing his goal, he attended the University of Oklahoma, majoring in drama.
 It was while there that Tom was introduced to the styles and people who would so influence his later work: Pete Seeger, Burl Ives, Ewan MacColl and in particular, Woody Guthrie.
 Leaving college, his new goal was to be a folk singer.

 The Marvellous Toy

 It went 'zip' when it moved and 'bop' when it stopped,

 I never knew just what it was and I guess I never will.